zextras/carbonio-mailbox/docker/standalone/README.md

     - localhost:143 no TLS, plain text authentication
     - localhost:993 TLS, plain text authentication

+You can also interact with the cli by running:
+ - docker compose exec mailbox1 sh -c "/opt/zextras/mailbox/cli ga
+   test@demo.zextras.io"
+ - docker compose exec mailbox1 sh -c "/opt/zextras/mailbox/cli" (interactive)
+or from within the container.
 You can attach the JVM debugger to localhost:5005 to debug mailbox1, 5006 for mailbox2.